Sulix-core/galilel-explorer/README.md

    `npm run cron:masternode`

+3. Generate the list of budget proposals in the database with the most recent information, clearing old information before.

+   `npm run cron:proposal`

-3. Gather the list of peers and fetch geographical IP information.
+4. Gather the list of peers and fetch geographical IP information.

    `npm run cron:peer`

-4. Sync blocks and transactions by storing them in the database.
+5. Sync blocks and transactions by storing them in the database.

    `npm run cron:block`

-5. Generate the rich list.
+6. Generate the rich list.

    `npm run cron:rich`